Brand Name Forxiga Common Name dapagliflozin

-Each yellow, biconvex, round, film-coated tablet, with “5” engraved on one side and “1427” engraved on the other side, contains dapagliflozin 5 mg as dapagliflozin propanediol monohydrate.
+Each yellow, biconvex, round, film-coated tablet, with “5” engraved on one side and “1427” engraved on the other side, contains 5 mg of dapagliflozin as dapagliflozin propanediol monohydrate.
 Nonmedicinal ingredients: anhydrous lactose, crospovidone, magnesium stearate, microcrystalline cellulose, and silicon dioxide; film coating: polyvinyl alcohol, titanium dioxide, polyethylene glycol, talc, and yellow iron oxide.

-Each yellow, biconvex, diamond, film-coated tablet with “10” engraved on one side and “1428” engraved on the other side, contains dapagliflozin 10 mg as dapagliflozin propanediol monohydrate.
+Each yellow, biconvex, diamond, film-coated tablet with “10” engraved on one side and “1428” engraved on the other side, contains 10 mg of dapagliflozin as dapagliflozin propanediol monohydrate.
 Nonmedicinal ingredients: anhydrous lactose, crospovidone, magnesium stearate, microcrystalline cellulose, and silicon dioxide; film coating: polyvinyl alcohol, titanium dioxide, polyethylene glycol, talc, and yellow iron oxide.

 Who should NOT take this medication?